Welcome to today's edition of the Rush 24-7 podcast.

 Somebody gave them this information that they ran with and published yesterday.

-Sources familiar With investigation say.
+Sources familiar with investigations say.

-The Baltimore Sun does its best to preserve the rough ride angle and to downplay the he was trying to harm himself angle.
+Now, this version, again, this is yesterday, the Baltimore Sun does its best to preserve the rough ride angle and to downplay the he was trying to harm himself angle.

-They have no curiosity about the position of the bolt in the van that the story we just read to you says a bolt in the van head is having the bolt to get evidence of that, and that's what caused his death.
+They have no curiosity about the position of the bolt in the van that the story we just read to you says a bolt in the van.

 They still claim Gray was handled roughly during his arrest, despite the two videos to the contrary.

-And like the rest of the drive-by's, the Baltimore Sun never reports the racial makeup of the six officers.
+And like the rest of the drive-bys, the Baltimore Sun never reports the racial makeup of the six officers.

 We still don't know that.